If your Florida estate plan does not include Florida asset protection measures, you probably do not have a complete estate plan.

-Choosing the proper form of ownership for an asset can also offer protection against creditors, provide for devaluation of estate taxes and serve as a vehicle for transferring family wealth to the next generation.
+Choosing the proper form of ownership for an asset is called asset titling in Florida and can also offer protection against creditors, provide for devaluation of estate taxes and serve as a vehicle for transferring family wealth to the next generation.
 The limited partnership (LP) and the limited liability company (LLC) are the most common forms.
 A limited partnership consists of at least one general partner and one limited partner.
 The general partner is potentially liable for all the obligations of the partnership.
 The limited partner has limited liability.
 A limited liability company consists of one or more members which may be individuals, partnerships, limited partnerships, trusts, estates, associations, corporations, other limited liability companies or other business entities.
 The members of an LLC are afforded limited liability similar to shareholders of a corporation and have pass-through taxes comparable to a partnership.

 Why Florida Asset Protection is NOT Something to Procrastinate About?